cousinwil/Spokesy/README.md

 #Spokesy

 ##What is it?
 Spokesy is a simple RoR app for making a one page Bicycle Club/Velo Club website.
-It pulls in tweets and rides from the outside world and displays them along your club info, events, and more.
+It uses the Twitter API and Strava API to pull in tweets and rides.
+The site displays these along your club info, events, and more.

 ##Set Up & Deployment [TO BE EDITED]